pavanjava/azurerm-data-lake/README.md

 # azurerm-data-lake
 this repository has jump start codes to access azure data lake using python

-- azure data lake has below 4 storages
+- azure storage account has below 4 storages

     - blob storage
     - file storage